github/opensource.guide/_articles/sustaining/healthy-communities.md

 > Understanding motivations, encouraging ownership and accommodating multiple viewpoints are vital parts of anyone who wants to make a project bigger than themselves.
 There [are lots of times](https://github.com/danger/danger/graphs/contributors) when I'm not the lead developer on Danger.

-See if you can find ways to give credit to your community as much as possible.
+See if you can find ways to share ownership with your community as much as possible.
 Here are some ideas:

 * Resist fixing easy (non-critical) bugs.
 Instead, use them as opportunities to recruit new contributors, or mentor someone who'd like to contribute.
 It may seem unnatural at first, but your investment will pay off over time.

-* Start a CONTRIBUTORS file in your project that lists everyone who's contributed to your project.
+* Start a CONTRIBUTORS or AUTHORS file in your project that lists everyone who's contributed to your project.
 Here's an example that @shazow made for his project, [urllib3](https://github.com/shazow/urllib3/blob/master/CONTRIBUTORS.txt).

 * If you've got a sizeable community, consider sending out a newsletter or writing a blog post that calls out contributors and thanks them.
 Rust's [This Week in Rust](https://this-week-in-rust.org/) and Hoodie's [Shoutouts](http://hood.ie/blog/shoutouts-week-24.html) are two good examples.